limserhane/Butterfly/README.md

 ---
 # Butterfly x Nina Simone

-Butterfly logging library was named after one of the greatest songs in history,
+Butterfly logging library was named after one of the greatest songs in the history of music,

 *Feelin' good*, interpretation by *Nina Simone*